DeFacto: Counterfactual Thinking with Images for Enforcing Evidence-Grounded and Faithful Reasoning: Introduction

 In practice, constructing counterfactual samples requires reliably identifying the question-relevant regions.
 To this end, we adopt a structured two-stage extraction pipeline.
 First, a multimodal language model (Qwen2.5-VL~\cite{Qwen2.5-VL}) parses the question and generates a set of key descriptors (e.g., “the red cup,” “the text on the shirt”).
 Next, candidate regions in the image are obtained from a region proposal network (RPN)~\cite{ren2015faster} and an OCR module~\cite{islam2017survey}.
 The OCR regions are further matched with textual descriptors to capture evidence critical for text-centric questions.
 For visual objects, the descriptors are fed into an open-vocabulary detector (DINO-X~\cite{ren2024dinoxunifiedvisionmodel}), which provides bounding boxes that serve as positive evidence regions.
 Finally, the remaining proposals from the RPN, after removing matched positives, are treated as irrelevant regions for counterfactual construction.
-Using this pipeline, we construct a counterfactual dataset about 100k images, ensuring that positive, counterfactual, and random-masking instances differ only in the availability of essential evidence while preserving unrelated context.
-Building on this dataset, the model is further optimized with GRPO-based reinforcement learning.
-This training paradigm enforces consistency between evidence selection and final predictions, ensuring that reasoning traces remain faithful to visual cues.
-As illustrated in Fig.~\ref{fig:qual_cases}, our method consistently grounds its reasoning in the correct regions (e.g., focusing on the three motorcycles on the road and their passengers), thereby unifying reasoning steps with faithful visual evidence.
+Using this pipeline, we construct \textbf{DeFacto-100K}, a counterfactual dataset of about 100k images, ensuring that positive, counterfactual, and random-masking instances differ only in the availability of essential evidence while preserving unrelated context.
+Building on \textbf{DeFacto-100K}, the model is further optimized with GRPO-based reinforcement learning.
+This training paradigm enforces consistency between evidence selection and final predictions, ensuring that reasoning traces remain aligned with the visual evidence used to justify the answer.
+As illustrated in Fig.~\ref{fig:qual_cases}, our method selects regions that support the question and maintains coherent evidence-to-answer consistency.